PTW-TUDa/eta_utility/docs/connectors/introduction.rst

  .. note::
     This is not available for all connectors, since the concept of IDs does not apply universally.
-An example is shown :ref:`here <connectors>`.
+An example is shown :ref:`connectors`.
 Refer to the API documentation of the connector you would like to use to see if the method exists and which parameters are required.

 .. autofunction:: eta_utility.connectors::EnEffCoConnection.from_ids